 Urine is commonly suggested as a cure and there is a bit of hit and miss in whether it will work.
-There is uric acid in some pee but not in other and the acid appears to be the active ingredient which breaks up the poisons.
+There is uric acid in some pee but not in other.
+The acid appears to be the active ingredient which breaks up the poisons.
 Try at your own risk and bear in mind people may never talk to you again if you urinate on them.

 THE RECOMMENDED BY SCIENCE CURE

-All the research done in Australia where people get stung a lot by jellyfish or sea jellies seems to indicate that soaking in hot water is the best cure, as it breaks the poisons protein chains up.
+All the research done in Australia where people get stung a lot by jellyfish or sea jellies, seems to indicate that soaking in hot water is the best cure.
+This because it breaks the poison’s protein chains up.
 They recommend soaking between 42 C and 45 C or in other words just about as hot as you can take it for 20 minutes.
 Most geysers are set between 55 C and 65 C to give you an idea of what really hot is.
 Be careful not to burn yourself and a hot shower should help if there is nothing else.

 Anything a bit above body temperature is likely to give you some pain relief according to the research.
-Of course there isn’t much hot water on normal beaches and what you can do as a precaution especially if you have kids is take a thermos flask of hot water to the beach with you.
+Of course there isn’t much hot water on normal beaches.
+What you can do as a precaution especially if you have kids is take a thermos flask of hot water to the beach with you.

 If there is no hot water nearby then it is recommended that you use ice or something cold, on most beaches you can find a cold cool drink somewhere to push on the sting on route to finding some hot water.